arora-ria/arora-ria/README.md

 Previously worked at **Myntra (Walmart)** building distributed systems serving millions of users.

-As an undergraduate, I also interned at **Google** where I designed and built a full stack project tracker using Google Sheets.
+As an undergraduate, I also interned at **Google** and Myntra, honing my skills in full-stack development at scale.

 ---